Stemming The Tide Of Benzodiazepine Addiction In NJ, PA, and MA

 An individual who reaches the stage of intense benzo withdrawals will need closely monitored detox prior to beginning additional rehabilitation.
 If you have a loved one who is in this situation, call Serenity at Summit to get them entered into detox or acute treatment services quickly.
 It’s one of the premium services we offer as part of our customized treatment programs to help individuals break a benzodiazepine addiction.

-Integrated Holistic and Medical Benzodiazepines Detox
+Holistic and Medical Detox

-Benzo Detox Centers in New Jersey and Massachusetts
+Benzo Detox Centers In New Jersey and Massachusetts

 The intensity of benzodiazepine addiction and withdrawals often necessitate detoxification when beginning formal rehabilitation.
 Serenity at Summit currently boasts two locations to detox from benzodiazepines at the beginning of a customized treatment program.